Connect For Life Program

 1. Carers of those with active suicidal ideation.

-2. Those who have experienced loss from suicide (bereavement).
+2. Those who have experienced bereavement from suicide (at least six months bereaved).

-3. Those who have experienced suicidal ideation in the past, and now have a care plan in place.
+3. Those who have experienced or currently experience suicidal distress (must have a support plan/ people in place).

-Throughout these sessions we will explore your identity, emotions, relationships and significant life events through a safe, trauma informed, professionally guided, evidence based process.
+Throughout these sessions we will explore your identity, emotions, relationships and significant life events through a safe, trauma informed, professionally guided and evidence based process.

 You will have the choice to participate in the campaign anonymously if you wish.
 Regardless of your approach we will guide and support you through this process to ensure your advocacy efforts are untaken in a way that puts your own wellbeing and safety at the fore.